 As parents and grandparents age, it can be hard to deal with their needs, which is why most people prefer to put them in nursing homes.
 These health care facilities are aimed to accommodate and look after the aging community and ensure that their needs are met.
 Although it may be emotionally hard to be away from your loved ones, it would be more beneficial for them to stay in such facilities to make sure their needs are met with proper care.

 However, there can be instances where even the people you trust in nursing homes would abuse your loved ones.
 Nursing home abuse is already on the rise, and it is estimated that one in every three nursing homes are alleged for elderly abuse, be it physical abuse, financial abuse, or even sexual abuse.
 And because the elderly are amongst the most vulnerable, these abuses should never be taken lightly, therefore contacting reliable nursing home abuse attorneys would be the next step if you think your loved one has fallen victim of such circumstances.
-Go here to learn more about what that next step should be.

 Among the many types of abuse that happen in nursing homes, physical abuse is one of the most damaging and obvious abuses that can occur to the elderly.
 This type of abuse is very rampant in American nursing homes, and although most signs are obvious, there are also subtle and hidden symptoms.
 Physical abuse is described as intentional use of physical force towards the elderly, which can cause pain, impairment, and even death.
 For nursing homes, physical abuse can also account to improper use of medications or prescription drugs, which could pose harmful effects to the health of the resident.